Coronavirus (COVID-19): symptoms and testing

-Symptoms, who can be tested, how to self-isolate and information on the COVID-19 vaccine.
+Symptoms, who can be tested and how to self-isolate.

 Watch for symptoms.
 Symptoms can vary from person to person and in different age groups.
 Symptoms may take up to 14 days to appear after exposure to COVID-19.